 Being able to predict the future would be such a handy power.
 Unfortunately, there’s no surefire way to do that yet, but reading tarot cards is an entertaining way to try.
 Again, there are YouTube tutorials and Reddit forums on how to work on your tarot reading skills.
 In The Sun card we trust.

 Get back to reading

 A groundbreaking suggestion, I know.
 But there are some people out there who forget that reading is still a viable hobby in the age of video streaming.
 Work on that Big Bad Wolf haul.
 Read some online fanfics, if you’re into that.
 Enjoy an academic paper.
 Go hands-free and listen to an audiobook.
-If you don’t have a book handy, you can go to Scribd right now and use their library of books for free.
+If you don’t have a book handy, you can go to Scribd right now and use their library of books.

 Read more: Here’s how you can be a better reader

 For those with a rich imagination, this might be a hobby worth your while.
 Use your giant ideas and build entire worlds in your spare time.
 You can go old school with Minecraft (of which the OG 2009 version is absolutely free to download) or try a more realistic creation through The Sims.